ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - `uint256 allowance`: The current amount of tokens a spender can use.
 - `uint256 needed`: The allowance needed to perform the operation.

-Throw when the cause of failure is the spender's allowance.
+Used when the cause of failure is the spender's allowance.

 - MUST NOT be thrown if `allowance` is equal or greater than `needed`.
 - MUST be thrown when `allowance` is less than `needed`.